 On May 20, 2011, with amendments on Dec.
 21, 2012, the EPA's Industrial and Commercial Boiler regulations became effective, which provide for hazardous air pollutant-related emission limits and monitoring requirements.
 The compliance deadline for this rule is March 21, 2014.
-Engineering evaluations have been completed and confirm the significant impact on our Neil Simpson I, Osage and Ben French facilities.
-We anticipate these units will be retired on or before March 21, 2014 compliance deadline.
+Engineering evaluations were completed and confirmed the significant impact on our Neil Simpson I, Osage and Ben French facilities.
+These units will be retired on or before the March 21, 2014 compliance deadline.
+Although we will seek recovery for the remaining net book values of these plants and prudent decommissioning costs of these units, we cannot be assured of this recovery.

-On Dec.
-16, 2011, with updates on Dec.
-21, 2012, the EPA signed the National Emission Standards for Hazardous Air Pollutants from Coal and Oil Fired Electric Utility Steam Generating Units (MATS), which became effective on April 16, 2012.
-Affected units have three years from the rule effective date to be in compliance, with a pathway defined to apply for a one year extension due to certain circumstances.
-It is expected that all of our plants will be in compliance by the initial 2015 deadline, with the primary impacts to Neil Simpson II, Wygen I, Wygen II, Wygen III and the Wyodak Plant with the need to install mercury sorbent injection systems and the need to meet additional monitoring and testing.
+On Feb.
+16, 2012, the EPA published in the Federal Register the National Emission Standards for Hazardous Air Pollutants from Coal and Oil Fired Electric Utility Steam Generating Units (MATS), with an effective date of April 16, 2012.
+Affected units have a compliance deadline of April 16, 2015, with a pathway defined to apply for a one year extension due to certain circumstances.
+It is expected that all of our plants will be in compliance by the initial 2015 deadline, with the primary impacts to Neil Simpson II, Wygen I, Wygen II, Wygen III and the Wyodak Plant including installation of mercury sorbent injection systems, along with additional monitoring and testing requirements.

 The GHG Tailoring Rule, implementing regulations of GHG for permitting purposes, became effective in June 2010.
 This rule will impact us in the event of a major modification at an existing facility or in the event of a new major source as defined by EPA regulations.
-Existing permitted facilities will see monitoring reporting requirements incorporated into their operating permits upon renewal.
-New projects or major modifications to existing projects will result in a Best Available Control Technology review that could result in more stringent emissions control practices and technologies.
-The EPA's GHG New Source Performance Standard for new steam electric generating units is expected to be final in the first half of 2013 and as proposed, effectively prohibits new coal fired units until carbon capture and sequestration becomes technically and economically feasible.
-In 2013, we expect to see a proposed rule from the EPA, to regulate GHG emissions from existing steam electric generating units.
-This rule could have a significant impact on our coal generating fleet.
+Upon renewal of operating permits for existing facilities monitoring and reporting requirements will be implemented.
+New projects or major modifications to existing projects will result in a Best Available Control Technology review that could impose more stringent emissions control practices and technologies.
+The EPA's GHG New Source Performance Standard for new steam electric generating units was re-proposed in September 2013 and is expected to be final in the spring of 2014.
+As proposed, it effectively prohibits new coal fired units until carbon capture and sequestration becomes technically and economically feasible.
+It also effectively prohibits simple cycle natural gas combustion turbines from generating more than one-third of their capacity, averaged over a three year period.
+In 2014, we expect the EPA, to propose regulations for GHG emissions from existing steam electric generating units.
+This rule could have a significant impact on our coal and natural gas generating fleet.